Historic Tunstall: The Brownhills Murder (1797)

 An airmail service opened between England and India in 1929 and Imperial Airways asked Armstrong Whitworth to build a four-engined monoplane capable of carrying passengers and mail.

 John designed the Atalanta, a commercial transport plane with a range of 540 miles that could carry 17 passengers.
-The Alalanta made its first flight on 6 June 1932 and appeared at the Hendon Air Display three weeks later.
+The Atalanta made its first flight on 6 June 1932 and appeared at the Hendon Air Display three weeks later.
 Imperial Airways bought eight aircraft, and the first went into service on 26 September.

 The company assigned four Atalantas to its base in South Africa.
 The other four were sent to India, flying from Karachi to Calcutta, Rangoon and Singapore.